 In this buying guide we dive deep into how gas pressure washers work, what to look for when buying one, and review five of the best gas pressure washers on the market.

 Potential buyers and renters judge a house by its exterior.
 Unfortunately, the exterior of an investment property is the victim of the elements.
 Even if rain or snow doesn’t cause visible decay, an accumulation of dirt alone reduces a house’s curb appeal.

 Pressure washing is a simple way to refresh a house’s visual appeal (and value).
 There is no comparison between the time, energy, and results from a pressure wash compared to scrubbing with a brush and hose.

 In a Hurry?
-Here Are Some Top Gas Pressure Washers…
+Here Are 5 of the Best Gas Pressure Washers…

 In our research we found the 5 best gas pressure washers below.
 They have awesome reviews from hundreds of real-life users.
 These have been put through the grind of everyday power washing jobs on everything from cars to major construction sites.
 Depending on your needs, this list is a great place to start.

 |Shark BG-304037||High power, heavy duty commercial grade for a premium price||4000 / 3.0||4.7 / 5.0||Buy on Amazon|

 |Dewalt 60605||Powerful grizzly bear of a washer, our top choice for contractors||4200 / 4.0||4.9 / 5.0||Buy on Amazon|